-- A. There is no casebook for this course.
-All course materials will be distributed through the course TWEN site.
-I recommend that you download these documents in PDF instead of opening and reading them in HTML.
+- 1. All course materials will be distributed through the course TWEN site. - 2.
+I recommend that you download these documents in PDF instead of opening and reading them in HTML. - 3.
 Alternatively, by using citations of the sources on TWEN, you can obtain almost all course materials directly through Westlaw or Lexis, should you want to use their dedicated printers.
-However, using such printing resources probably will not work for the small minority of course materials that are comprised of medical journals, reports, and PACER documents. - B. While we will use a fair number of traditional appellate court opinions, a substantial portion of the course materials will be comprised of: statutes, regulations, government reports, and academic law and policy articles. - C. Due to the rapid and current changes in this area, other materials may be added or substituted.
+However, using such printing resources probably will not work for the small minority of course materials that are comprised of medical journals, reports, and PACER documents.